CrunchyData/pg_featureserv/hugo/content/usage/api.md

 ---
-title: "API"
+title: "Web Service API"
 date:
 draft: false
 weight: 50
 ---

-`pg_featureserv` provides a HTTP-based RESTful web API to access metadata and data about the PostGIS resources it exposes.
+`pg_featureserv` provides a HTTP-based RESTful web service API to access metadata about and data from the PostGIS objects it exposes.
 This section discusses general aspects of the API.

 ## OGC API - Features